 If you own a home, there's a good chance you'll do a mortgage refinance at some point.
 Few borrowers stay with their original home loan for a full 30 years; most either refinance or sell the property long before the full term runs its course.

-Save time and money on your next mortgage refinance with Mid America Mortgage.
-We have a great selection of programs to help lower your rate, shorten your loan term, and get the cash you're searching for.
+Save time and money on your next mortgage refinance with Mid America Mortgage Services, Inc. We have a great selection of programs to help lower your rate, shorten your loan term, and get the cash you're searching for.

 How Refinance Loans are Unique